breatheco-de/knowledge-base/content/how-to-start-a-project.md

 We don't recommend working on your local computer, but here are the instructions if you insist.

-You can find very detailed explanations [on this article](https://4geeks.com/how-to/github-clone-repository), but here is a summary:
+You can find very detailed explanations [in this article](https://4geeks.com/how-to/github-clone-repository), but here is a summary:

 - Make sure you have git installed.
-- Find your computer terminal or power shell (for windows).
+- Find your computer terminal or power shell (for Windows).
 - Navigate to the folder you want to download the files using the `cd` command.
 - Run the following command that will download the code: